meuniv/yamldoc/docs/Question format.rst

       Try it if you want to.

 ..
-Tip:: The advantage of this appraoch is that you can use Latex commands in both text and math modes in all the texts used in the yaml file.
+Tip:: The advantage of this approach is that you can use LaTeX commands in both text and math modes in all the text used in the *yaml* file.

 3. For multiple-choice questions, you then have the list of possible answers: